An interpretable wildfire spreading model for real-time predictions: Model validation and results

 As evidenced already, the overlying wind speed is a key ingredient in determining the fire propagation speed and direction \citep{Weise1997, Pimont2012, Simeoni2001, Taylor2004, Banerjee2020}.
-In the absence of wind, the fire is expected to spread symmetrically in all directions, with heat for ignition being transported by buoyant dynamics and radiation, as modeled by the term, $D_{\rm rb}$, of the effective diffusivity.
+In the absence of wind, the fire is expected to spread symmetrically, with heat for ignition being transported by buoyant dynamics and radiation, as modeled by the term $D_{\rm rb}$, of the effective diffusivity.
 With increasing wind speed, fire propagation is accelerated in the direction of the wind and decelerated against it.
-Beyond a value of wind speed, propagation against the wind is arrested, and the backward front extinguishes \citep{Gao2021}.
+Beyond a value of wind speed, propagation against the wind is arrested, and finally the backward front extinguishes \citep{Gao2021}.

-In the present model, the effect of wind is introduced by a local mean velocity of the gaseous phase inside the plantation, as described in \Cref{sec:WindSpeed}.
+In the proposed model, the effect of wind is introduced by a local mean velocity of the gaseous phase inside the plantation, as described in \Cref{sec:WindSpeed}.
 Representative examples of front propagation are shown in \cref{fig:LowSpeed}.
-Specifically, \cref{fig:LowSpeed}(a) corresponds to zero wind speed, $u_{10}=0$ m/s, and exhibits symmetric propagation in both directions, as evidenced by the temperature profiles for time instants, $t=0, 1000$ and $2000$ s.
-Introducing a small wind speed, $u_{10}=1$ m/s, in \cref{fig:LowSpeed}(b) results in the acceleration of the wavefront moving with the wind and the deceleration of the front moving against the wind, as evidenced by the temperature profiles, now for time instants, at $t=0, 600$ and $1200$ s.
+Specifically, \cref{fig:LowSpeed}(a) corresponds to zero wind speed, $u_{10}=$ 0 m/s, and exhibits symmetric propagation in both directions, as evidenced by the temperature profiles for time instants, $t=$ 0, 1000, and 2000 s.
+Introducing a small wind speed, $u_{10}=$ 1 m/s, in \cref{fig:LowSpeed}(b) results in the acceleration of the wavefront moving with the wind and the deceleration of the front moving against the wind, as evidenced by the temperature profiles, now for time instants, at $t=$ 0, 600, and 1200 s.
 Increasing the wind speed further enhances the difference between the spread rates of the two fronts.
-Eventually, beyond $u_{10}=2.3$ m/s, the wind-opposed front blows off and the fire spreads only in the direction of the wind (see \cref{fig:LowSpeed}(c) for $u_{10}=2.5$ m/s and $t=0, 300,$ and $600$ s).
+Eventually, beyond $u_{10}=$ 2.3 m/s, the wind-opposed front blows off and the fire spreads only in the direction of the wind (see \cref{fig:LowSpeed}(c) for $u_{10}=$ 2.5 m/s and $t=$ 0, 300, and 600 s).

-The predicted dependence of the steady ROS on wind speed, $u_{10}$, is depicted quantitatively in \cref{fig:WindSpeed}.
-Apart from the variation of $u_{10}$, all other parameter values are as listed in \cref{table:ModelParameters}.
-It is noted that the numerical results in \cref{fig:WindSpeed} follow very closely a parabolic curve, ${\rm ROS}={\rm (ROS)}_0+\phi u_{10}^2$, with ${\rm (ROS)}_0$ the rate of spread at zero wind speed.
-The coefficient $\phi$ is evidently expected to vary with the fuel properties, as outlined in the previous subsection.
+The predicted dependence of the steady $\rm ROS$ on wind speed $u_{10}$ is depicted quantitatively in \cref{fig:WindSpeed}.
+Apart from the variation of $u_{10}$, all other parameter values are listed in \cref{table:ModelParameters}.
+It is noted that the numerical results in \cref{fig:WindSpeed} follow very closely a parabolic curve, ${\rm ROS}={\rm (ROS)}_0+\Phi u_{10}^2$, with ${\rm (ROS)}_0$ the rate of spread at zero wind speed, while the coefficient $\Phi$ is evidently expected to vary with the fuel properties.